LEGO Iron Man Mark 3 (76344) Review: The Perfect Iron Man

 🗣️ Conclusion: The Perfect Iron Man

-After a couple of unhurried evenings with the LEGO Iron Man Mark 3 Collectors’ Edition (76344), the verdict was never in doubt: this is one of the finest Marvel display figures LEGO has made, and a clear 10 out of 10.
+After a couple of unhurried evenings with the LEGO Iron Man Mark 3 Collectors’ Edition (76344), the verdict was never in doubt: this is one of the finest sets LEGO has ever made, and a clear 5 out of 5 — with a price-to-quality ratio that puts most of the adult line-up to shame.

 If you love Iron Man, remember exactly where the Mark 3 armour first took flight, and want a premium centrepiece that looks the part — this is the one.
 The lacquered finish, the dead-on proportions and the dependable poseability put it in a class of its own.
-Build it slowly, set it on its base, and pair it with the Hulkbuster (76210) if you want an Iron-armour shelf that genuinely stops people mid-sentence.
+Then add the BriksMax 2.0 light kit and switch the room lights off: the glowing arc reactor, the lit eyes and the red underglow turn a perfect set into a museum piece.
+Pair it with the Hulkbuster (76210) if you want an Iron-armour shelf that genuinely stops people mid-sentence.

-The Final Word: A flawless tribute to the armour that started everything.
-A 10 out of 10, no caveats.
+The Final Word: A flawless tribute to the armour that started everything — brilliant value, enormous build fun, and with the lights on, an absolute highlight.
+A 5 out of 5, no caveats.

 📌 FAQ — Frequently Asked Questions